- Home

 Dylan Wiliam’s vision for fair and accurate assessment

-The past two years have brought huge disruption to our assessment system, prompting more people to question how we do things.
-But how much has the pandemic actually taught us about how to make the system fairer and more effective?
+The pandemic years brought huge disruption to our assessment system, prompting more people to question how we do things.
+But how much did the experience teach us about how to make the system fairer and more effective?

 According to Professor Dylan Wiliam, not a lot.
-Such a view from an international expert on the topic may seem pessimistic, but Wiliam, who is emeritus professor of educational assessment at UCL Institute of Education, sees the past two years as a missed opportunity.
+Such a view from an international expert on the topic may seem pessimistic, but Wiliam, who is emeritus professor of educational assessment at UCL Institute of Education, sees the pandemic years as a missed opportunity.

 Tes sat down with him to talk about this and other key tenets of assessment that he believes every teacher should know.

-The past two years have told us nothing about what a good system might look like.
+The pandemic years have told us nothing about what a good system might look like.

 The problem was that we changed the standards [students were able to sit a scaled-back version of an exam paper], and this was a mistake.
 We wouldn’t want, for example, to change the driving test to be easier to pass.
 There’s a standard, it’s meaningful, and we should have kept it at that.